-4. Training to enable Teachers and Support Staff to identify signs of MHWB.
+5 Training to enable Teachers and Support Staff to identify signs of MHWB.

-- 4.1.
-Awareness of factors that put students at risk of MHWB difficulties, such as low self-esteem, physical illnesses, academic difficulties and family problems. - 4.2.
-Awareness of the fact that risks are cumulative and that exposure to multiple risk factors can increase the risk of MHWB difficulties. - 4.3.
-Promotion of resilience to help encourage positive MHWB. - 4.4.
-Understanding that familial loss or separation, significant changes in a student's life or traumatic events are likely to cause MHWB difficulties. - 4.5.
-Understanding what indicators they should be aware of that may point to MHWB difficulties, such as behavioural problems, distancing from other students or changes in attitude. - 4.6.
-Understanding that MHWB difficulties may lead to a student's developing SEND, which could further result in a student requiring an EHCP plan. - 4.7.
-An effective pastoral system will be in place so that at least one member of staff, a form tutor for example, knows every students well and can spot where bad or unusual behaviour may need investigating and addressing. - 4.8.
-Understanding that some groups of students are more vulnerable to mental health difficulties than others.
+- Awareness of factors that put students at risk of MHWB difficulties, such as low self-esteem, physical illnesses, academic difficulties and family problems.

+- Awareness of the fact that risks are cumulative and that exposure to multiple risk factors can increase the risk of MHWB difficulties.

+- Understanding that familial loss or separation, significant changes in a student's life or traumatic events are likely to cause MHWB difficulties.

+- Understanding what indicators, they should be aware of that may point to MHWB difficulties, such as behavioural problems, distancing from other students or changes in attitude.

+- Understanding that MHWB difficulties may lead to a student's developing SEND, which could further result in a student requiring an EHCP plan.

+- An effective pastoral system will be in place so that at least one member of staff, a form tutor for example, knows every student well and can spot where bad or unusual behaviour may need investigating and addressing.

+- Understanding that some groups of students are more vulnerable to mental health difficulties than others.
 These include, but are not limited to, LAC, pupils with SEND and pupils from disadvantaged backgrounds.

-- 4.9.
-Awareness of the signs that may indicate if a student is struggling with their MHWB.
+- Awareness of the signs that may indicate if a student is struggling with their MHWB.
 The signs of MHWB difficulties may include, but are not limited to, the following list:

-- Anxiety
+- o Anxiety

-- Low mood
+- o Low mood

 - Being withdrawn

 - Avoiding risks

 - Unable to make choices

 - Low self-worth

 - Isolating themselves

 - Refusing to accept praise

 - Failure to engage

 - Poor personal presentation

 - Lethargy/apathy

-- Daydreaming
+- $\circ$ Daydreaming

-- Unable to make and maintain friendships
+- o Unable to make and maintain friendships

 - Speech anxiety/reluctance to speak

-- Task avoidance
+- o Task avoidance

 - Challenging behaviour

 - Restlessness/over-activity

-- Non-compliance
+- o Non-compliance

-- Mood swings
+- $\circ \quad \text{Mood swings} \quad$

-- Impulsivity
+- $\circ$ Impulsivity

 - Physical aggression

-- Verbal aggression
+- o Verbal aggression

 - Perceived injustices

 - Disproportionate reactions to situations

-- Difficulties with change/transitions
+- o Difficulties with change/transitions

 - Absconding

 - Eating issues

 - Lack of empathy

 - Lack of personal boundaries

 - Poor awareness of personal space